March 17, 2010

 Iranian Herbed Rice

-Persian New Year (Nowruz) is the celebration of the first day of spring (Bahar) with all its beauty, greenery and blossoms.
+Persian New Year (Nowruz) celebrates the first day of spring (Bahar) with all its beauty, greenery and blossoms.
 Traditional Nowruz dishes are made with herbs representing new life and revival. سبزی پلو Sabzi polow is a delicious and healthy dish usually served with smoked white fish (mahi doodi) or fried fish.
 I posted a sabzi polow ba mahi recipe last year, here.
 However, this new variation came about in an attempt to have every grain of rice and chopped vegetables blend well together.
-In addition to the fresh vegetables, I used about 2-3 tablespoons of dried herbs (a combination of parsley, leek and dill).
+In addition to the fresh vegetables, I used about 2-3 tablespoons of dried herbs (a combination of parsley, leek, and dill).

 Sabzi Polow